radio-aktywne/gecko/docs/docs/01-Index.md

 title: Index
 ---

-# emirecords
+# gecko

 Broadcast recordings 📼

 ## 💡 About

-`emirecords` is a service for recording live broadcasts.
+`gecko` is a service for recording live broadcasts.